 ~ Take a nap.

 ~ Spend time making appointments, or handling personal matters with boundaries in view.

-~ Find a nearby park, or if near the beach, go there, if near the mountains, just go in nature — meet God there.
+~ Find a nearby park, or if near the beach, go there, if near the mountains, go there!
+Go to nature—meet God there.

-~ Take a weekly bubble bath with your favorite salt and essential oils, in order to detox and heal.
+~ Take a weekly bath with your favorite salt and essential oils in order to detox and heal.